 What is Soul Sleep?

 Soul Sleep is not a phrase we hear much.
 There is a reason for this.
 The phrase is not found in the bible and is considered pejorative.
 A more modern and polite term is Christian mortalism.
-It is the belief that a person lies in a state of unconscious sleep after death, awaiting resurrection.
-Then their spirit is reunited with their soul and body.
-It is the understanding that no one goes to Heaven or Hell immediately after death.
-They lie in wait for the return of Christ (if a born-again Christian) or judgment.
+It is the belief that a person’s physical body and the soul lies in the grave after death, awaiting resurrection, while their spirit is in Heaven or Hell.
+Then, upon resurrection, their spirit is reunited with their soul and body.
+It must be understood that no one goes to Heaven or Hell immediately after death.
+They lie in wait for the return of Christ (if born-again) or judgment.
 The concept of soul sleep is denounced as unscriptural.
 There are several bible verses that are used to prove the invalidity of this belief.
 Let’s look at these for a moment.